 If you are totally healthy and sailing through pregnancy then there is no need for acupuncture until 36/37 weeks when we start the birth preparation.
 If pregnancy isn’t so smooth you can see an acupuncturist at any stage of pregnancy.
 I would always recommend finding a trusted practitioner who regularly works with pregnant clients.

 The Chinese approach to pregnancy and being a new mother certainly differs from the culture we have over here, are there any other things that you do to support ladies on their journey to motherhood?

 I use moxibustion (a dried and compressed stick of the herb mugwort, usually called a moxa stick) to help turn breech babies.
 There is no guarantees but it can be a pretty powerful treatment.

 Moxibustion is also a key element of post-partum self-care, from 4 or 5 days after birth a new mother can use the moxa stick to warm acupuncture points on her lower abdomen.
 This is called Motherwarming and this daily treatment replenishes qi (thereby improving energy), nourishes blood and warms the uterus which helps ensure a healthy womb for future menstruation and pregnancies.
 I teach my clients how to use the moxa stick before they give birth.

 It’s all so fascinating!
-Especially the postnatal element I’ve certainly got some more things to share with my hypnobirthing clients there. let’s talk about the birth itself then.
+Especially the postnatal element I’ve certainly got some more things to share with my hypnobirthing clients there. let’s talk about birth itself then.
 What tips and wisdom have

 you got to share with expectant mamas that want to learn some coping